NightlyScientist/Chiral-Active-Matter/README.md

 > python main.py --phi 0.1 --verbose --animate --spatialCorr --frames 10 --spf
 > 100 --color_orientation

 here we are capturing only 10 frames, with 100 time steps between each frame, and coloring the rods by their nematic orientation.
 We can save the results (and supress showing animation at the end of the run) by calling the _--save_ flag.

 To change the save directory, use

 > --dirname "path_to_your_directory"

+### Simulation Parameters

+Our model consists of modeling actively rotating rods as rigid chains of 4 beads, subject to both a volume-exclusion spring force and a short-range yukawa force with screening length of a bead diameter and cut off of four bead diameters.
+Equations are shown in the pdf slides in the $/presentation$ folder.

+The relevant parameters of the model are:

+- temperature: T
+- roatational diffusion: D_R
+- translational diffusion: D_T
+- **packing fractio**n: phi
+- **number of particles**: n
+- friction coefficient: gamma
+- bead diameter: sigma
+- intrinsic angular velocity: alpha

+In order to study the effects of packing fraction on phase behaviour, we have currently only implemented the bold paramters listed above (packing fraction and number of particles) as directly slectable parameteres via the command-line, the remaining paramters need to be altered within the 'main.py' script.

+In our test cases, we considered a system of 100 rods (4 x 100 beads) and found that 500,000 time steps takes approximately 20 minutes on a single thread (multi-threading to be added in future updates) using an 10th gen intel i7 mobile processor.

+We found that the current implementation of the model is stable for packing fractions in the range of 0.0 - 0.8, where the box size changes based on the specified number of particles and packing fraction desired.

-### Media Examples
+## Media Examples

 If the simualtion goes well, we should see the following animation: